sciancio/connectionmanager2/README.md

 How to install
 ========================

-Copy the tarball to $HOME/.local/share/gnome-shell/extensions and unpack it.
-A directory called connectionmanager@ciancio.net should be created.
+Download the zip file to $HOME/.local/share/gnome-shell/extensions and unpack it.
+A directory called connectionmanager2-master should be created.
+Rename it to connectionmanager2@ciancio.net.

 For use by all users, install in /usr/share/gnome-shell/extensions.